vmware-samples/vmware-blockchain-samples/vmware-blockchain-ethereum-developer-kit/vmbc-ethereum/vmbc-four-node-one-client-deployment/README.md

 For the purpose of this deployment, one may choose to deploy on minikube or eksctl.
 ```
 Note: Current default version of Kubernetes on eks is 1.24+.
-However, with storage class gp2, there are issues persisting (TODO: <PUT AWS DOC HERE>).
+However, with storage class gp2, please see https://docs.aws.amazon.com/eks/latest/userguide/storage-classes.html.
 Please deploy eks cluster with kubernetes version 1.22 for correct functionality with storage class gp2.
 ```

 Test for prerequisite installation